vivianhuynh91827/BallRock/README.md

 Kayla - I tried to create random modes (randomly choose between simple/complex/image).
 I also tried to code choosing random images as well.
 It is still in progress.

 5/11/19:
 Kayla - I created two subclasses: RealBall and FakeBall.
 The simple shapes for each are labeled "F" and "R" to make them easier to differentiate.
+Each subclass should have their own simple and complex shapes as well as two images to randomly choose from.
 text: https://processing.org/reference/text_.html

 Vivian - I made the FakeBalls just bounce around the screen.
 I attempted to have the RealBalls move in a large parabolic motion but it didn't work as planned but they kind of bounce off the air(??)